libgdx/libgdx.github.io/wiki/app/starter-classes-and-configuration.md

       exclude group: 'com.badlogicgames.gdx', module: 'gdx-backend-lwjgl' }
    ```
-   The cause of this is described [here](https://github.com/libgdx/libgdx/issues/3726#issuecomment-266227745).

 # Desktop (LWJGL) #

 In version 1.10.1, libGDX switched its default desktop backend to LWJGL 3.
-If you want to upgrade, please take a look [here](https://libgdx.com/news/2021/07/devlog-7-lwjgl3#how-can-i-migrate).
+If you want to upgrade, please take a look [here](/news/2021/07/devlog-7-lwjgl3#how-can-i-migrate).
 {: .notice--warning}

 Opening the `DesktopLauncher.java` class in `my-gdx-game` shows the following: